Here is some information that might help:

 Find links to state and territory information to find out how the restrictions are being enforced.

-While we may be reducing its presence in the field in order to protect the safety of our staff and those we interact with, we will still conduct inspections and surveillance activities as necessary, including following-up on incidents, and we will continue to fully investigate the most serious of incidents.
+We will still conduct inspections and other compliance activities as necessary, including following-up on incidents, and we will continue to investigate the most serious of incidents.

-This is a shared problem, which comes with a shared obligations and responsibilities to ensure that you can operate safety, and with as little regulatory burden as possible.
+This is a shared challenge, which comes with a shared obligations and responsibilities to ensure that you can operate safety, and with as little regulatory burden as possible.

-We have some measures and guidelines that vessel owners and operators are required to implement on their vessels during the COVID-19 pandemic when AMSA Marine Inspectors are attending the vessel.
+We have some measures and guidelines (PDF 478.05 KB) that vessel owners and operators are required to implement on their vessels during the COVID-19 pandemic when AMSA Marine Inspectors are attending the vessel.

 For operators and seafarers that find themselves unable to comply with the National Law due to COVID-19, we have a wide range of National Law Act Exemptions that may be of assistance.